rlabidin/ab-si-dismiss-all-viewed/Readme.md

 ## Frequently Asked Questions

-Address common questions users might have about your plugin.
-This can help reduce support requests.

 * **Question 1:** What is the main purpose of this plugin?
     * **Answer:** To dismiss all Sliced Invoice viewed-invoices or all viewed-quotes or both from the dashboard screens.
 * **Question 2:** Is this plugin compatible with the latest version of WordPress?
     * **Answer:** Yes, it has been tested up to WordPress 6.7.2.
 * **Question 3:** Does this plugin require any other plugins to be installed?
-    * **Answer:** This plugin is an extension of Sliced Invoice plugin and the Sliced Invoice plugin is required to be activated.
+    * **Answer:** Yes.
+This plugin is an extension of Sliced Invoice plugin and the Sliced Invoice plugin is required to be activated.
 * **Question 4:** What settings does this plugin require?
-    * **Answer:** There are no settings with this extension.
+    * **Answer:** None!
+There are no settings with this extension.
 Just plug-n-play.

 ## Screenshots